-Paper 3 - People & Environmental Issues: Making Geographical Decisions - 1 hour 15 mins (64 marks) = 25% of total
+Paper 3 - People & Environmental Issues: Making Geographical Decisions - 1 hour 30 mins (64 marks) = 25% of total

-Students are exposed to issues and environments outside of their everyday experience through opportunities for fieldwork and investigations, which allows them to consider consider our changing world, and t+heir role within it.
-Students who are interested in some of the major issues facing the world today, e.g. climate change, meeting future energy demands, migration, rising populations and development, will find Geography interesting and stimulating.
-Students will go on two compulsory field trips for Paper 2 and may have the opportunity for other visits or enrichment activities.
+Students are exposed to issues and environments outside of their everyday experience through opportunities for fieldwork and investigations, which allows them to consider our changing world and their role within it.
+Students who are interested in some of the major issues facing the world today, e.g., climate change, meeting future energy demands, migration, rising populations, and development, will find geography interesting and stimulating.
+Students will go on two compulsory field trips for Paper 2, and they may have the opportunity for other visits or enrichment activities.

-As an English Baccalaureate subject Geography can open a broad range of degree doors which can keep your options open in the future.
-Geography can lead to success in a number of careers including Global Development and Politics, Law, Accountancy, Town Planning, Countryside and Town Management, the Expanding Global Information Systems (GIS) Sector, Environmental Consultant, Conservation Officer, roles in the Oil Industry and many more.
+As an English Baccalaureate subject, geography can open a broad range of degree doors, which can keep your options open in the future.
+Geography can lead to success in a number of careers, including global development and politics, law, accounting, urban planning, the expanding global information systems (GIS) sector, environmental consulting, conservation officer roles in the oil industry, and many more.

-WHO SHOULD I SPEAK TO?
-Ms L Paul l.paul@preston-manor.com
+Ms A Evora Miranda a.miranda@preston-manor.com